NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 ~~~~~~~~~~~~~~~~~~~

 The illumination information was specified in a file named ``sfs_sun_list.txt``,
-with each line having the image name and the Sun azimuth and elevation in
+with each line having the image name and the Sun azimuth and elevation
-degrees, in double precision, with a space as separator.
-The azimuth is measured
+(altitude) in degrees, in double precision, with a space as separator.
+The
-clockwise from the North, and the elevation is measured from the horizon.
+azimuth is measured clockwise from the North, and the elevation is measured from
+the horizon.

 The `SunCalc <https://www.suncalc.org/>`_ site was very useful in determining
 this information, given the coordinates of the site and the image acquisition